Website Audits for SEO – What To Look For (10 Things Out Of Hundreds)

 9. Duplicate Content, Pages & Tags

-Google and other search engines are also smart enough to be able to tell if parts of your content was just automatically duplicated or copied and pasted.
+Google and other search engines are also smart enough to be able to tell if parts of your content were just automatically duplicated or copied and pasted.
 Aspects like tags can sometimes be accidentally automatically duplicated via the Content Management System’s (CMS) default settings.
 That is why it is important to manually enter in the tags into the specific part of the code yourself as to ensure they are always there and that they are always unique to the page.

 10. Images Missing ‘Alt Text’ Tags